The Holocaust in Bulgarian-occupied Greece: Aftermath

 On 4 May 1943, the Jews in the German-occupied strip along the Turkish border, who lived in Didymoteicho (740 Jews), Orestiada (197 Jews), and Soufli (32 Jews), were rounded up and deported to Auschwitz concentration camp via Baron Hirsch ghetto in Salonica.
-Marco Nahon, a Jewish doctor from Demotica, was the author of the first published Holocaust memoir.
+Marco Nahon, a Jewish doctor from Didymoteicho, was the author of the first published Holocaust memoir.
 He and his son were two of the twenty Jews from that town and Orestiada who survived to return after the war.

 In 2016, researcher Vassilis Ritzaleos organized a conference at Democritus University of Thrace in Komotini, during which academics from Germany, Israel, Bulgaria and Greece gathered to discuss the Holocaust in Bulgarian-occupied areas of Greece.